An odd "IOException: Permission denied" after installing Leiningen

 Uninstallation aborted due to dependent gem(s)

 Come on, I simply want to reinstall one gem!
 Java dependency management spoiled me too much.
-But wait, they should have this parameter…
+But wait, they should have that one parameter…

 $ gem uninstall eventmachine --force